zerosalife/lovecraft_ebooks/README.md

-LOVECRAFT EBOOKS
+STYX EBOOKS
 ======

-Note: I have not tested this code on Twitter API v1.1

-This is a twitter bot based on [Shabda Raaj's markovgen.py](http://agiliq.com/blog/2009/06/generating-pseudo-random-text-with-markov-chains-u/) and [the_shrinkbot](https://github.com/jiko/the_shrinkbot).
-Shout-outs to [Harry Schwartz](https://github.com/hrs), [Vivek Haldar](https://github.com/vivekhaldar), [widefidelity](https://twitter.com/widefidelity/status/266230134053425153), and [Shabda Raaj](http://agiliq.com/blog/author/shabda/).
+This is a fork of [James Koppen's Lovecraft_ebooks](https://github.com/jiko/lovecraft_ebooks) a twitter bot based on [Shabda Raaj's markovgen.py](http://agiliq.com/blog/2009/06/generating-pseudo-random-text-with-markov-chains-u/) and [the_shrinkbot](https://github.com/jiko/the_shrinkbot).

 Requires:
 * Python 2.6 or later.
 Not tested with Python 3.